 “[A]nd none cries lies to it but every sinful transgressor: who, when our signs are recited to him he says ‘Fairy tales of the ancients” (83:12-13)

-It’s either Muhammad’s critics made up these slanders because they couldn’t discredit his claims, or they actually brought up legitimate charges – which Muhammad himself couldn’t deny – which destroy the very idea of Islam being a divine religion.
+It’s either Muhammad’s critics made up these slanders because they couldn’t discredit his claims, or they actually brought up legitimate charges – which Muhammad himself couldn’t deny – and which destroy the idea of Islam being a divine religion.

 If you read the Quran, you will observe that its author doesn’t explain any of its rites or beliefs.
 Nowhere does it define or explain words like Allah, Kaaba, jinn or pilgrimage.
 Why?
 Because Muhammad’s listeners were already familiar with these beliefs and practices, so he didn’t need to explain them.

 “We have been told that the apostle of Allah once mentioned Al-Uzza saying ‘I have offered a white sheep to al-Uzza, while I was a follower of the religion of my people.”
 (Ibn Hisham, Kitab al-Asnam, [The Book of Idols], 17)

-A comparison of pre-islamic Arabian pagan religion and Islam shows that most of what Muhammad claimed to have received as revelations from heaven, were already believed or practiced by the pagans before him.
-They believed in sacred stones, the constellations, jinns, curses, fetishes and magic etc. According to a historian:
+A comparison of pre-Islamic Arabian pagan religion with Islam shows that most of what Muhammad claimed to have received as revelations from heaven, were already believed or practiced by the pagans before him.
+They believed in sacred stones, the constellations, jinn, curses, fetishes and magic etc. According to a historian:

 “They used to perform pilgrimages to Kaaba where they put on the Umra and Ihram.
 They also perform the tawaf [circumambulating the stone], running at Mt.
 Safa and Marwa and casting stones … solitary contemplation and they performed circumcision and cut the hands of thieves” (Abu’l Fida, History Ante Islamica, ed.
 Fleischer, 180).

 Prof. Arberry in his work, Religion in the Middle East, notes that Islam is a “peculiarly Arabian religion.”
-Islam is basically a deification of 7th century Arab culture, politics, ideology and religion.
-Thus several Islamic practices and beliefs were simply carryovers from pre-islamic Arab paganism:
+Islam is basically a deification of 7th century Arab culture, politics, ideology and religious superstitions.
+Thus several Islamic practices and beliefs were simply carryovers from pre-Islamic Arab paganism:

 I. The Kaaba